-The new data shows that in the aggregate, 89.5% of 2017 law graduates who sat for a bar exam passed it within two years of graduation.
-The two-year “ultimate” aggregate success rate is slightly better than the 88.64% comparable figure for 2016 graduates.
-The 2017 ultimate bar pass data also reveals that 97.1% of all graduates sat for a bar exam within two years of graduation, and that schools were able to obtain bar passage information from 98.6% of 2017 graduates.
+The new data shows that in the aggregate, 89.99% of 2018 law graduates who sat for a bar exam passed it within two years of graduation (90.10% with Diploma Privilege).
+The two-year “ultimate” aggregate success rate is slightly better than the 89.47% comparable figure for 2017 graduates.
+The 2018 ultimate bar pass data also reveals that 94.98% of all graduates sat for a bar exam within two years of graduation, and that schools were able to obtain bar passage information from 98.84% of 2018 graduates.

-“This information was reported to the ABA by law schools and is being made public as a matter of consumer information under the authority of ABA Standard 509,” said Barry Currier, the section’s managing director.
-“This report is not a compliance report for ABA Standard 316, which establishes bar exam outcomes that a law school must achieve under the accreditation standards, which is a separate and distinct matter.
-The public reports do provide important consumer information for students considering whether and where to attend law school and for others with an interest in legal education.”
+“As noted in previous years, this report is not a compliance report for ABA Standard 316, which establishes bar exam outcomes that a law school must achieve under the accreditation standards and is a separate and distinct matter,” said Bill Adams, managing director for ABA accreditation and legal education.
+“These reports over the years have provided important consumer information for students considering whether and where to attend law school and for others with an interest in legal education.”

-The collection of this data requires a considerable investment of time and resources by law schools.
-Currier said there is no other single outcome that better measures whether a law school is offering a rigorous program of legal education to a group of students that the school has determined through its admissions process are likely capable of completing the J.D. program and being admitted to the bar.
+The collection of this data requires a considerable investment of time and resources by individual law schools.
+Adams said a school’s bar passage rate is one of the best measures for whether a law school is offering a rigorous program of legal education to those students whom the school has determined are likely capable of completing the J.D. program and being admitted to the bar.

 The ABA is the largest voluntary association of lawyers in the world.
 As the national voice of the legal profession, the ABA works to improve the administration of justice, promotes programs that assist lawyers and judges in their work, accredits law schools, provides continuing legal education, and works to build public understanding around the world of the importance of the rule of law.
 View our privacy statement online.
 Follow the latest ABA news at www.americanbar.org/news and on Twitter @ABANews